 Land of the Midnight Sun: Svalbard

 The remote Svalbard Archipelago, a territory of Norway, is comprised of four primary islands and approximately 150 smaller isles.
-The most common island to visit is Spitsbergen, home to the official capital, Longyearbyen, from which most expeditions start.
+The most common island to visit is Svalbard, originally known as Spitsbergen, home to the official capital, Longyearbyen, from which most expeditions start.

 Q&A with Arctic Specialist, Shelley Fry: